-- Have been advised by a local, state or federal health department to quarantine or isolate.
+- Have been advised by a local, state or federal health department to isolate.

-In the event of a COVID-19 case on campus, the Student Health Center will notify the Health Department immediately.
-The Student Health Center will perform contact tracing and determine whether you require isolation or quarantine to prevent the spread of COVID-19 to others.
+In the event of a COVID-19 case on campus, the Student Health Center will notify the Ashland County Health Department immediately of the positive case.
+The Student Health Center will perform contact tracing if there is potential for an outbreak on campus to help prevent the spread of COVID-19 to others.

 The university's approach to COVID-19 continues to evolve in accordance with updated public health guidance and the widespread availability of vaccines, face coverings, tests and treatments to prevent and mitigate the impact and spread of the disease.

 Monitor symptoms daily: Monitor yourself for symptoms of COVID-19 or any illness.
 If you are ill, self-isolate.
-Students should contact the Student Health Center at 419-289-5200 or email@example.com.
-Employees are encouraged to see their healthcare provider.
+Employees are encouraged to contact their healthcare provider.
+Students should contact the Student Health Center.

 - Fever or Chills

 - Shortness of Breath or Difficulty Breathing